• ECTS

 Objectives

-At the end of this module, the student will be able to conduct a reasoned statistical analysis of survival data, choosing the approach best suited to the particularities of the data and the type of censoring encountered.
-He/she should be able to estimate unknown quantities and produce the relevant inference.
-He or she must be able to relate a series of factors to the survival studied, and identify those that have an impact on it, as well as the magnitude of this effect.
-Finally, he or she must be able to independently carry out the computational aspects required to produce inferential statements.
+At the end of this module, students will be able to conduct a reasoned statistical analysis of survival data by choosing the approach best suited to the specific characteristics of the data and the type of censoring encountered.
+They will be able to estimate unknown quantities and produce relevant inferences.
+They will be able to link a series of factors to the survival studied and identify those that have an impact on it, as well as the magnitude of this effect.
+Finally, they will be able to independently carry out the computational aspects necessary for producing inferential statements.

 Read more